Arctic voyage finds global warming impact on ice, animals

 "The walrus, for example, may spend more time on the mainland.
 They're very prone to disturbance so that's not a good place for walrus to be," said von Weller.

-Algae that cling to the underside of sea ice are also losing their habitat.
-If they vanish, the impact will be felt all the way up the food chain.
-Copepods, a type of zooplankton that eats algae, will lose their source of food.
-The tiny crustaceans in turn are prey for fish, whales and birds.

-Meanwhile, new rivals from the south are already arriving in the Arctic as waters warm.
-Orca have been observed traveling further north in search of food in recent years, and some wildlife experts predict they will become the main seal predator in the coming decades, replacing polar bears.
+Meanwhile, as waters warm, orca are traveling further north in search of food.
+Some wildlife experts predict they will become the main seal predator in the coming decades, replacing polar bears.

-Humans are also increasingly venturing into the Arctic in search of untapped deposits of minerals and fossil fuels — posing a threat to animals.
-The potential for oil spills from platforms and tankers operating in remote locations has been a major cause for concern among environmentalists since the 1989 Exxon Valdez disaster off Alaska killed a quarter of a million seabirds, as well as hundreds of seals and sea otters.
-Simply getting the necessary emergency response ships to an Arctic spill would be a challenge, while cleaning oil off sea ice would likely take months.

-The Inuit and other local peoples are already feeling the impact of global warming because they rely on frozen waterways to reach hunting grounds or relatives on other islands.
-But some say it will not be all bad: Cruise ships offer potential revenue to those Inuit communities willing to engage with tourists.

-The absence of sea ice for longer periods each summer, meanwhile, will allow boats to supply villages and mines for longer periods of the year.
-Where it used to be a hard and fast rule that ships had to be out of the Northwest Passage by Sept.
-28, the operating season now stretches beyond October.
+However, some say the absence of sea ice for longer periods each summer is not all bad: Boats can supply villages and mines for longer periods of the year.

-Tiina Jaaskelainen, a researcher at the Hanken School of Economics in Finland who was on board the icebreaker, said responding to these changes will require a better understanding of the social impact rather than just the science of climate change.

-"Inuit communities need to be involved in planning each use of the passage and the Arctic in general," she said.
-"It's important they can play an active role in the region's economic development, while good governance may enable local communities to also maintain their traditions."

-Scientists believe there is no way to reverse the decline in Arctic sea ice in the foreseeable future.
-Even in the best-case scenario envisaged by the 2015 Paris climate accord, sea ice will largely vanish from the Arctic during the summer within the coming decades.

-In the end, the route that foiled countless explorers claimed little more than a camera and a drone.

-But we did get a taste of the warming Arctic: Those heavy fur-lined boots never got used.
+And in the end, we did get a taste of the warming Arctic: Those heavy, fur-lined boots never got used.

 ———